Get A Quote

 MC cable was originally developed in the early 1900s by Edwin Greenfield.
 Also called metallic sheathed cable, armored cable (AC) or BX cable, MC cable was one of the first cable types developed for both commercial and residential applications.
 It is still commonly used today in residential, commercial and industrial building construction.
 Some of the unique features of MC cable include:

 • Sheathing: This cable type is defined by the metal sheathing surrounding the insulated wires.
-Typically consisting of aluminum, this cable sheath covers the wires in an interlocking configuration to allow for flexibility and coverage.
+Typically consisting of aluminum, this cable sheath covers the wires in an interlocking configuration, allowing flexibility and coverage.

-• Wires: MC cables contain three wires minimum — two are conductor wires and one is a ground wire.
+• Wires: MC cables contain at least three wires—two are conductor wires and one is a ground wire.
 Of the conductors, one is a hot conductor and the other is a neutral conductor.
 An MC cable may contain more than one hot conductor.

 • Wire coatings: The wires in MC cables are either THNN — which are thermoplastic, high-heat and nylon-jacketed — or THWN-2 wires — which are thermoplastic, high-heat and water-resistant.
 These coatings insulate wires to make them suitable for various MC cable applications.